hsalvesen/C/README.md

 # C
-A handful of independent programs that I've designed, using C.
+A handful of simple, independent programs that I've designed, using C.

 – bst.c: Example implementation of a Binary Search Tree